bigOconstant/Manjaro-Waydroid-Manager/README.md

 -Restart the 'non-gapps'image with the -s --gapps tag (helpful for getting past google play warnings in some games

+-Check Installation statuses for Waydroid, Waydroid-img, and system and vendor.img's.
+(This is what waydroid_checker.sh is for).

 WIP features include: